Special Educational Needs

 What is the purpose of the Base?

-The purpose of the base is to provide targeted support for students with autism and complex needs in a mainstream school setting.
-This support enables young people to make progress, achieve their identified outcomes, and continue to access the mainstream curriculum to the fullest extent possible whilst being provided with a specialist intervention programme.
+The Base provides targeted support for students with autism and complex needs in a mainstream school setting.
+This support enables young people to make progress, achieve their identified outcomes, and to access the mainstream curriculum to the fullest extent possible whilst benefiting from specialist interventions.

-The base provides a flexible approach, tailored and adapted to the needs of each individual pupil.
-The base is intended for pupils who need to spend significant proportions of their time away from large class settings in order that they receive high level of targeted support to maximise the extent to which each pupil can access the school’s broader learning and social settings.
-However, the extent to which this can happen will be dependent on an individual young person’s needs.
-Students receiving support from the base are on the mainstream school’s roll but receive more intensive support to deliver the interventions that are specified in a young person’s EHC Plan.
+The Base provides a flexible approach, tailored and adapted to the needs of each individual pupil.
+The Base is intended for pupils who need to spend significant proportions of their time away from large class settings in order to receive high levels of targeted support, while also maximising their access to the school’s broader learning and social settings.
+The extent to which this can happen will be dependent on an individual young person’s needs.
+Students receiving support from the Base are on the mainstream school’s roll but receive more intensive support to deliver the interventions specified in their EHC Plan.

 What support does the Base offer?

-The aim of the base is to meet the needs of its pupils through wider inclusive practice.
-Using the additional resources we will strive to eliminate the physical, organisational and attitudinal barriers experienced by young people with autism so that they feel fully and equally a part of the school and wider community.
+The aim of the Base is to meet the needs of its pupils and to eliminate the physical, organisational and attitudinal barriers experienced by young people with autism so that they feel fully and equally part of the school and wider community.
 Acland Burghley will:

-• Offer every young person with a base placement an education in social and learning contexts alongside their mainstream peers to the greatest extent that they are able to manage, to ensure that they see themselves as part of a mainstream class/tutor group as far as each individual base student is able to manage
+• Offer every young person with a Base placement an education in social and learning contexts alongside their mainstream peers to the greatest extent possible.
+We want Base students to see themselves as part of a mainstream class/tutor group as far as each individual base student is able to manage

-• Provide a differentiated curriculum to support the young person’s preparation to adulthood
+• Provide a differentiated curriculum to support the young person’s preparation for adulthood

 What Curriculum do students follow in the Base?